dioptra-io/diamond-miner/README.md

 }
 ```

+## NSDI 2020 paper

+Diamond-Miner has been presented and published at [NSDI 2020](https://www.usenix.org/conference/nsdi20/presentation/vermeulen).
+Since then, the code has been refactored and separated in the [diamond-miner](https://github.com/dioptra-io/diamond-miner) and [caracal](https://github.com/dioptra-io/caracal) repositories.
+The code as it was at the time of the publication is available in the [`nsdi2020`](https://github.com/dioptra-io/diamond-miner/releases/tag/nsdi2020) tag.

+## Authors

+Diamond-Miner is developed and maintained by the [Dioptra team](https://dioptra.io) at Sorbonne Université in Paris, France.
+The initial version has been written by [Kévin Vermeulen](https://github.com/kvermeul), with subsequents refactoring and improvements by [Maxime Mouchet](https://github.com/maxmouchet) and [Matthieu Gouel](https://github.com/matthieugouel).

-## Dependencies
+## License & Dependencies

-This software is released under the MIT license, in accordance with the license of its dependencies.
+This software is released under the [MIT license](/LICENSE), in accordance with the license of its dependencies.

 Name                                             | License                                    | Usage
 -------------------------------------------------|--------------------------------------------|------